rixyo/employee-api/README.md

 # Notes:
 * Prisma: Prisma is used as an ORM (Object-Relational Mapping) tool to interact with the database.Ensure that you have Prisma CLI installed globally (npm install -g prisma).
 * Joi: Joi is used for input validation.
 You can define validation schemas using Joi to validate incoming requests.
 * Jest: Jest is the testing framework used for unit and integration testing.
-Jest MongoDB package (@shelf/jest-mongodb) is used to mock MongoDB for testing purposes.
 * Express: Express is used as the web server framework to handle HTTP requests.
 * dotenv: dotenv is used to load environment variables from a .env file into process.env.